 However, curcumin is not well-absorbed when extracted from turmeric ... unless it is accompanied by turmeric volatile oils.

 Research shows that turmeric’s volatile oils enhance the benefits of curcumin and provide their own ... yet most curcumin supplements rarely include any turmeric volatile oils.

-Accordingly, when we decided to offer curcumin supplements, we employed on a rare, patented extract called BCM-95®, which includes the full spectrum of turmeric volatile oils.
+Accordingly, when we decided to offer curcumin supplements, we picked a patented extract called BCM-95®, which includes the full spectrum of turmeric volatile oils.

 Clinical studies show that BCM-95 curcumin is absorbed six to seven times better than the curcumin in conventional 95%-curcumin dietary supplements (Antony B et al. 2012).

 BCM-95® has been tested in 13 published studies, including eight human clinical trials, with uniformly positive results for safety and superior absorption.

 Our supplement delivers BCM-95 curcumin in wild salmon oil, to further enhance absorption and provide the complementary health benefits associated with omega-3 fatty acids.

 Recently, a joint U.S.-India scientific team conducted a clinical trial that should spark keen interest in curcumin as a mental health aid (Sanmukhani J et al. 2013).